Dr. Julie E. Wollman, the tenth president of Widener University, is a passionate, fearless, and effective advocate and

 Biography of Dr. Julie E. Wollman, President, Widener University

-For more than 25 years, Dr. Julie E. Wollman has been a passionate, fearless, and effective advocate and leader in higher education.
+Dr. Julie E. Wollman is a passionate, fearless, and effective advocate and leader in higher education.
 She is the tenth president of Widener University, a role she assumed in January of 2016.
 Guided by a relentless pursuit of excellence, she has articulated a clear vision and distinct goals for the university focused on providing an unparalleled learning experience.

 Leading with enthusiasm, authenticity, and a strong respect for others, Dr. Wollman is nationally recognized specifically for her commitment to building community and bringing people from varying perspectives together to engage in conversation.
-In the fall of 2017, Dr. Wollman launched Common Ground, an ongoing campus initiative designed to encourage reasoned civil discourse on challenging topics.
+In 2017, Dr. Wollman launched Common Ground, an ongoing campus initiative designed to encourage reasoned, respectful discourse on challenging topics.
 The Common Ground project continues to garner national attention as a model for campus dialogue.

-Dr. Wollman serves on the boards of local, regional, and national organizations, including the Riverfront Alliance of Delaware County, an economic development organization, where she serves as Board Vice-President; the Global Philadelphia Association; the Middle Atlantic Conference of the NCAA where she serves as Board Secretary; the Chamber of Commerce of Greater Philadelphia where she chairs the President’s Alliance; the Baldwin School; and the American Association of University Administrators.
+Dr. Wollman serves on the boards of local, regional, and national organizations, including the Riverfront Alliance of Delaware County, an economic development organization, where she serves as Board Vice-President; the Global Philadelphia Association; the Middle Atlantic Conference of the NCAA where she serves as Board Secretary; the Baldwin School; the American Association of University Administrators; and the Chamber of Commerce of Greater Philadelphia, where she chairs the Regional College and University President’s Alliance.

 Prior to joining Widener University, Dr. Wollman served as president of Edinboro University of Pennsylvania and she has held academic leadership positions at Wheelock College, Worcester State University, and Rhode Island College, where she began her career as a faculty member.
 She earned her undergraduate degree from Harvard University, her master of science from the University of Pennsylvania, and her doctor of philosophy from New York University.